 What you offer employees is as important as what you get from them.
 Make sure that you’re competitive in your industry by making your work environment more appealing through the benefits and perks that you offer.

-And remember the importance of showing your staff that you care.
+And remember the importance of showing your staff that you care about them.
 Sometimes it’s the little things, like matching retirement contributions, that show them that they’re not just a cog in the wheel of this machine.